Robin Full Details, Evolution, Anatomy, Habitat

 • Hair Color: As mentioned earlier, Robin’s hair is a rich chestnut brown color with natural highlights of copper and gold.
 They prefer to keep their hair long and typically style it in loose waves or sleek straight styles.
 They take care of their hair by using hydrating hair masks and heat protectant products to keep it healthy and shiny.

-Also Read: Mongoose Full Details, Evolution, Anatomy, Habitat
+Also Read: Turkish Angora Full Details, Evolution, Anatomy, Habitat

 Robin Scientific Name